Why do I get a notification saying "You have a new extension"?

 Starting in EdgeHTML 13, unsigned modules are blocked from running inside Microsoft Edge.
 If you are a device driver developer, you may need to test using a device driver that has not yet been WHQL-signed.
-To disable the DLL security protection and enable your unsigned driver to run inside Microsoft Edge, you must disable SecureBoot, and then set the DWORD value in HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Internet Explorer\CodeIntegrity!DisableCIChecks to 1.
+To disable the DLL security protection and enable your unsigned driver to run inside Microsoft Edge, you must enable the “testsigning” boot configuration as described here.

 How much do I have to pay for this service?

 RemoteEdge is completely free.
 You are only required to register using a Microsoft Account.

 Yes, RemoteEdge is the latest evolution of the IE developer channel.
 We know that developers who may not have Windows 10 devices want a way to test the latest builds of IE, so we built RemoteIE to bring a single, low-friction solution to both downlevel Windows as well as other platforms like Mac OS X, iOS and Android.

 Is performance representative of a local instance of Microsoft Edge?

 RemoteEdge is built on top of Azure RemoteApp Preview.
 You are running IE/MSEdge as a service from a virtualized environment shared with other users so the performance will not be the same as if you were running it natively.
 Because it is virtualized, GPU acceleration is disabled.
 This means that WebGL websites will be software rendered.